History of CAC Avon Sabre A94-983

-After repair, A94-983 was allotted to No. 76 Squadron in February 1961, and was operated until July 1963, when the aircraft was dismantled and put into storage at No. 78 Wing, Williamtown.
-In November 1966, the aircraft was put back into service, this time with No. 2 (Fighter) Operational Conversion Unit.
+After repair, A94-983 was allocated to No. 76 Squadron in February 1961, and was operated until July 1963, when the aircraft was moved by C-130 to No 78 Wing, Butterworth.
+During 1964 to 1966 it was allocated to No 77 Squadron and flew operational missions in Confrontation with Indonesia.
+In November 1966, the aircraft was returned to Williamtown and allocated to No. 2 (Fighter) Operational Conversion Unit.
 By July 1970, the aircraft had moved to No. 5 Operational Training Unit, before returning to No. 2 (Fighter) Operational Conversion Unit in August 1971.
-In November 1971, the aircraft was ferried to Base Squadron Butterworth, for transfer to the Royal Malaysian Air Force.
+The aircraft was selected and prepared in late 1971 for transfer to the Royal Malaysian Air Force as part of the Australian gift.
+In November 1971, the aircraft was ferried to Butterworth, for service with her new owner

 Transferred to No. 11 Squadron of the Royal Malaysian Air Force in December 1971 as serial no FMI983, the aircraft flew until 1976, when it was grounded awaiting disposal.
 ‘Rescued’ from its fate by No. 75 Squadron, based at Butterworth, an ‘E’ Servicing was carried out over 12 months and A94-983 flew again in July 1978 in RAAF hands.
 A94-983 was then shipped back to Australia, and restored by No. 2 Aircraft Depot.
 A94-983 was first displayed in public in March 1981.
 In November 1984, the aircraft carried out a forced landing and over-run at Bendigo, Victoria.
 The aircraft continued to be displayed by the RAAF Museum, and operated under the auspices of the Caribou and Historic Aircraft Section (CHAS) located at Richmond until 1992, and was relocated to Point Cook upon the disbandment of CHAS in 1997.